wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 Sure, you can still have the code be interchangeable, but you can still pass along a canonical version of the code you know works well with it.
 Other people can decide to replace that code with something else at any point... in effect creating a new program in the process that refers to different hashes for the chunks related to that functionality.
-It's just a natural part of the system.
+It's just a natural part of the system, although we may have to start looking at code and compilation in different ways.

-Oh, and shared
-library versioning is just something that happens naturally, too.
+Oh, and shared library versioning is just something that happens naturally, too.

 ![width=500|border|Program A and B, although distinct programs, both share code that relates to drawing to the screen.
 This code logically exists as a whole in these two different contexts, but only physically exists as a set of chunks referred to by their hash.](memory-breakdown.png)